laravel-enso/forms/README.md

 Important behavior:

 - encrypted inputs are returned as `************************` when the model already has a value
+- root `readonly` is preserved in the payload so the frontend can render the whole form without mutating actions
+- field-level `meta.readonly` remains available for locking individual fields
 - multi-select values are normalized to arrays of tracked keys
 - datepicker values are formatted with the configured or field-specific format
 - select `source` routes are converted to relative application paths